Lilia Valutyte: Funeral held for Boston stabbing victim

 Mourners gathered near St Botolph's Church in the Lincolnshire town to watch her coffin arrive in a white horse-drawn carriage.

-Her mother Lina Savicke and step-father Aurelijus Savickas then followed her coffin as it was carried into church.
+Her mother Lina Savicke and stepfather Aurelijus Savickas then followed her coffin as it was carried into church.

 Lilia's family asked members of the public to attend a service of reflection and prayer at the church, known locally as Boston Stump, ahead of a private burial.